patrickcapaldo/patrickcapaldo.github.io/README.md

 4. Finally, in the repository page go to `Settings -> Pages -> Build and deployment`, make sure that `Source` is set to `Deploy from a branch` and set the branch to `gh-pages` (NOT to master).
 5. Wait until the GitHub actions finish, then simply navigate to `https://<your-github-username>.github.io` in your browser.
 At this point you should see a copy of the theme's demo website.

-After everything is set up, you can download the repository to your machine and start customizing it.
+After everything is set up, you can download the repository to your machine and start customising it.
 To do so, run the following commands:

 ```bash
 $ git clone git@github.com:<your-username>/<your-repo-name>.git